ViewComfy/ViewComfy/README.md

 npm run dev
 ```

+### Detailed blog
+For a  more detailed guide on how to set up ViewMode and share your app with ngrok you can refer to our blog: <https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app>

+# Usage
+## Form Editor

+You can drag and drop your ComfyUI workflow_api.json file into the form editor.
+It will then generate a new form that you can use to configure the inputs that will be displayed on the playground.

+## Playground

+The Playground is a simplified UI where you can run your workflows.
+It can easily be turned into a sharable web app using a service like ngrok or ViewComfy cloud.

 ## ViewMode

-ViewMode only loads the playground page and can easily be turned into a web app.
+ViewMode will only load the playground page and can easily be turned into a web app.
 This is convenient if you want to share your workflow with someone without sharing the workflow_api.json, and without them having to install ComfyUI.

 To use ViewMode you need to download the view_comfy.json that is generated when you use the form editor and place it in the root of the project along with the workflow_api.json.